 Sylvan historian (able to tell the ancient tale).

-What Is The Theme of Ode On A Grecian Urn?
+What is The Metre (Meter in American English) of Ode On A Grecian Urn?

 Ode On A Grecian Urn has a basic iambic pentameter template but many lines are altered metrically which helps vary the rhythm and also places special emphasis on certain words.